This post was updated on September 8, 2022.

 - Support & Grow: Transform customers into brand advocates.
 You can delight each customer by emailing relevant product announcements and offers.

-How to customize messages for each segment
+Step 3: Customize dynamic email messages for each segment

 After selecting your customer segments, the next step is to decide how you will customize the email.
 There are limitless ways to target your subscribers with personalized content.
-Consider the following four customization options:

 - Geographical location